 How To Put Up Shutters

-Putting up shutters is incredibly straightforward.
+Putting up Plantation Shutters Melbourne is incredibly straightforward.
 It’s just like putting up a picture in your house.

 Hold the shutter next to your window and line it up.
 Most shutters have six holes.
 Take a slim pencil and push it through the pre-drilled holes to mark on the wall where your screws will go.

 Then remove the shutter from the wall and drill some pilot holes with a small drill bit.
 Then place the shutter back on the wall and use the supplied screws to drill it into place.

 There are many different kinds of shutters, so find out more about your units before you attempt to install them.

 Putting up curtains is easy.
 The most challenging part is putting up the curtain pole.

 To do this, mark the location of the curtain pole on the wall using a pencil.
 You may need a step ladder to do this.